fctanglao/ComputerArchitectureLabs/Labs 5 & 6/README.md

-# Lab 5 - The Write-Back (WB) Stage and Lab 6 - MIPS Datapath
+# Lab 5 - The Write-Back (WB) Stage and Lab 6 - Testing the MIPS Datapath (Final Project)

 ## Lab 5
 ## Overview